Visiting Guruvayurappan Temple in Kerala: Timing, Dress Code and Nearby Attractions (Updated 2026)

 Guruvayurappan Temple Timings and Rituals

 The spiritual schedule at Guruvayurappan Temple is meticulously designed to immerse devotees in a realm of devotion and divinity.
+Temple opening remains early morning (around 3:00 AM) and closes around 9:15 PM, with darshan intervals between rituals.
+Visitors are advised to check official announcements before visiting during festival periods, as timing adjustments may occur.

 Opening Hours: The temple opens at 3:00 AM with the Nirmalyam ritual.
 This early morning ceremony reveals the deity adorned with flowers from the previous night.
 Witnessing Nirmalyam is considered highly auspicious.